Johnnydouble/FileMango/README.md

 # FileMango Data
-The data branch contails the raw data from testing.
+The data branch contains raw data from testing done in early March.